A 7-Night Wilderness Meditation Retreat

 I want to share the wild, the quiet, and the Dharma with a small, friendly, and kind group of people.

 I'm an adult educator, counselling psychologist, Dharma teacher and hiker-biker guy.
-I want to combine these qualities and create of a community of like-minded people.
+I want to combine these qualities and create a community of like-minded people.
 Join us.

 Who's this trip/retreat for?